Guppy: Lifecycle

 Two generations of guppies per year occur in the wild.
 Guppies are well developed and capable of independent existence without further parental care by the time they are born.
-Young guppies school together and perform antipredator tactics.
+Young guppies school together and perform anti-predator tactics.
 Brood size is extremely variable, yet some consistent differences exist among populations depending on the predation level and other factors.
 Females of matching body sizes tend to produce more numerous but smaller-sized offspring in high-predation conditions.
 Female guppies first produce offspring at 10–20 weeks of age, and they continue to reproduce until 20–34 months of age.
 Male guppies mature in 7 weeks or less.
 Total lifespan of guppies in the wild varies greatly, but it is typically around 2 years.
 Variations in such life historic characteristics of guppies are observed in different populations, indicating that different evolutionary pressures exist.

 Maturity

 Guppies' body sizes are positively correlated with age, and their size at maturation varies highly depending on the predation risk of the occupied environments.
 Male and female guppies from high-predation regions mature faster and start reproducing earlier, and they devote more resources to reproduction than those from low-predation regions.
 Females from high-predation regions reproduce more frequently and produce more offspring per litter, indicating that they are more fecund than low-predation females.
 Female guppies' reproductive success is also related to age.
 Older females produce offspring with reduced size and at increased interbrood intervals.